wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

 ##### 57 Offences in respect of water collection and forestry areas

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $200 who, within any water collection or forestry area vested in or under the control of the Board, except pursuant to a licence or permit granted under this Part or to other lawful authority,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $200 who, within any water collection or forestry area vested in or under the control of the Board, except pursuant to a licence or permit granted under this Part or to other lawful authority,---

     *   (a) hunts, shoots, kills, destroys, lays poison, or sets traps for the purpose of killing or capturing any animal or bird; or